 The city charter requires that a five-year CIP be published and available to citizens – which will be in hard copy form at City Hall, 72 W. College Ave., and online.
 The charter further mandates that public input will be sought to ensure it addresses citizens’ needs and wishes.
 Public input may be offered via an online form at cosatx.us/CIPinput.

-Once the City Council approves the plan this spring, it will be used to help shape the budget for fiscal year 2018, which begins Oct.
+The CIP will be used to help shape the budget for fiscal year 2018, which begins Oct.
 1, 2017.
 CIP projects have a wide range of funding sources, including grants, designated revenue, debt instruments, fund balances, and sales and property taxes.

 GFOA Distinguished Budget Presentation submission